sunpy/sunraster/docs/data_types/raster.rst

 `sunraster.RasterSequence.sns_axis_coords` is equivalent to `ndcube.NDCubeSequence.common_axis_extra_coords`.
 To see examples of how to use this property, see the `NDCubeSequence Common Axis Extra Coordinates documentation <https://docs.sunpy.org/projects/ndcube/en/stable/ndcubesequence.html#common-axis-extra-coordinates>`__.

-Raster Axis Extra Coordinates
+Raster axis extra coordinates
 *****************************

-Analgous to `~sunraster.RasterSequence.sns_axis_coords`, it is also possible to access the extra coordinates that are not assigned to any `~sunraster.SpectrogramCube` data axis via the `~sunraster.RasterSequence.raster_axis_coords` property.
+Analogous to `~sunraster.RasterSequence.sns_axis_coords`, it is also possible to access the extra coordinates that are not assigned to any `~sunraster.SpectrogramCube` data axis via the `~sunraster.RasterSequence.raster_axis_coords` property.
 Whereas `~sunraster.RasterSequence.sns_axis_coords` returns all the extra coords with an ``'axis'`` value equal to the time/slit step axis, `~sunraster.RasterSequence.scan_axis_extra_coords` returns all extra coords with an ``'axis'`` value of ``None``.
 Another way of thinking about an ``extra_coord`` with and axis value of ``None``, is that these coordinates correspond to the raster scan number axis.
 Hence the property's name.